Enrich Your Soul and Career with a Degree in Music

 - Music Performance: Performance is the primary craft of musicians.
 Being able to perform for an audience or within a studio is of utmost importance.

-- Music Theory: Music theory is the study of music itself.
+- Music Theory: Music theory is the study of the building blocks of music itself.
 You’ll train your ears and eyes to understand music at its most abstract and structural level.

-- Composition: This field describes the process of writing and arranging music.
+- Composition: This field includes the process of writing and arranging music.

 - Production: Good music production can elevate an artist to new heights.
-This field is focused on honing the processes of recording, mixing and other technical aspects of the creative process.
+This field is focused on honing the processes of recording, mixing, and other technical aspects of the production and publishing process.

 Careers in Music